 It’s easy to say that an event is bigger and better this year than it’s ever been, but it’s a phrase which certainly applies to the JCP SWANSEA HALF MARATHON.
 And rightly so, having been voted the UK’s best half marathon in 2017 & 18 and Wales’ biggest and best summer half marathon.
+Only this year, thanks to the Covid crisis, it’s been rescheduled, for a third time, to October.
+Gives you more time to train and prepare after a little lockdown indulgence.

 The JCP Swansea Half Marathon starts in front of the iconic Brangwyn Hall, before heading through the City Centre onto Oystermouth Road.
 From the closed roads you’ll spot the floodlights of St Helen’s Rugby ground.
 You will then enjoy the stunning views of Swansea Bay as you head towards the village of Mumbles and it’s iconic pier and lighthouse.